Spirit of America Bookstore

 • 2009 Jan 20: Republican leaders in Congress met for dinner at the Caucus Room Restaurant in Washington, DC and swore an oath to prevent any legislation from President Obama getting passed.
 The guest list that night included Cong.
 Eric Cantor [VA-7 2011-2014], Sen. Tom Coburn [OK 2005-2014], Sen. Bob Corker [TN since 2007], Sen. Jim DeMint [SC 2005-2012], Sen. John Ensign [NV 2001-2011], Newt Gingrich, Cong.
 Jeb Hensarling [TX-05 since 2003], Cong.
 Pete Hoekstra [MI-02 1993-2010], Sen. Jon Kyl [AZ 1995-2012], Cong.
 Dan Lungren [CA-03 2005-2012], Frank Luntz, Cong.
 Kevin McCarthy [CA-22/23 since 2007], Cong.
 Paul Ryan [WI-01 since 1999], Cong.
 Pete Sessions [TX-32 since 2003], and possibly 2-3 others.
 (Such an oath, since it supercedes their oath of office, can be considered treason.)

-• 2009 Jan 29: The 'Lilly Ledbetter Law' extending the statute of limitations for filing pay discrimi-nation claims against employers was signed into law by President Obama.
+• 2009 Jan 29: President Obama signed the landmark 'Lilly Ledbetter Law' that extended the statute of limitations for filing pay discrimination claims against employers; the law was named for equal pay advocate Lilly Ledbetter [1938-2024].

 • 2009 Feb 13: The American Recovery and Reinvestment Act of 2009 was passed in Congress; no Republicans in the House and only three Republican Senators voted in favor.
 The bill included $288 billion in tax cuts, $357 billion for federal spending programs, and $144 billion to state & local fiscal relief.